Kushal-Chandar/C-Vector/README.md

 Requires Cmake and Ninja added to path

-**Run install.sh in the project root folder** <br>
+**Run install.sh in the project root folder**

-> If you don't have git bash or have errors while running the install.sh. <br> Run the following commands in windows powershell.
+> If you don't have git bash or have errors while running the install.sh.

+> Run the following commands in windows powershell.

 ```ps
 mkdir c_vector